mem48/geocompr/main.md

 #> integer(0)
 ```

-What is expected here is that we get a positive (`1`) response for the first two points and a negative (empty vector) from the last two.
+What is expected here is that we get a positive (`1`) response for the first two points and a negative (empty vector - `integer(0)`) from the last two.
 What may be unexpected is that the result comes in the form of a list.
+By default the results are a sparse matrix, which reduces the size of the output on multi-feature objects.
 To return the result as a logical vector, of the type that can be used for subsetting and other operations, the result must be returned as a *dense matrix*.
-By default the results are a sparse matrix, which reduces the size of the output on multi-feature objects.
 This can be done using the `sparse` argument as follows: